Autodesk/AutomaticComponentToolkit/README.md

 ### Difficulty of the hourglass pattern:
 Generating (and maintaining!) the required layers of interfaces (language bindings, thin API and domain code-API) and their consistency is labor-intensive and error prone _if_ it is not automated.
 That's what ACT is here for.

+## Contributing
+The Automatic Component Toolkit is an open source project.

+Contributions are welcome and we are looking for people that can improve existing language bindings or create new bindings or implementation stubs.
+Have a look at the [contributor's guide](CONTRIBUTING.md) for details.